AliSalman-et-al/auto-rob2/CONTEXT.md

 reported-analysis-methods source) does not let the higher-ranking kind take every slot.

+EvidenceContract terms and required evidence labels are the query source for SupplementIndex retrieval.
+The old separate RAG query registry should not be kept as a parallel source of retrieval intent.

 ### Evidence Packet

 An SQ-specific packet built from ranked candidate sources.
-It combines RAG chunks, ClinicalTrials.gov-derived sources, and section-text fallbacks, then records selected sources, candidate facts, missing evidence, negative flags, retrieval confidence, and packet grade.
+It combines SupplementSegment sources, ClinicalTrials.gov-derived sources, and primary-paper section-text fallbacks, then records selected sources, candidate facts, missing evidence, negative flags, retrieval confidence, and packet grade.

+Source priority is contract-dependent.
+SAP and protocol supplements should get priority for prespecification and analysis-plan evidence, while primary-paper section text remains competitive for evidence normally reported in the main trial report.

 ### Evidence Fact